varunempire/todo_node_parse/README.md

-#TODO Application using Nodejs and parse
+#TODO Application using Nodejs, AngularJs and Parse